SimonLim03/Sales-Revenue-Prediction-App/README.md

 ## Project Structure
 <p>
-/models: This folder contains model artefacts that were used to predict travel fares.
+/models: This folder contains model artefacts that were used to predict sales revenue.
 </p>

 <p>